expergefacio/dinkycache/README.md

     results = get_some_data(id)
     Dinky().write(id, results)
 ```
-Third option is to use it like this:
+Third option is to use it in this fashion:

 ```python
     #Write: